 Fires: Fire grate available

-Fees: $3 per person/per night; 2 night max; pay at port office.
+Fees: $3 per person per night; pay at port office.

 Special Considerations: The beach may disappear at high tide, so be prepared to carry your kayak up to the grassy area above the beach.
 Locks and chains are available from the Port office to lock your boat to the fence, and are included in the camping fee.